I've been to some big metropolitan areas.

-Like the Paloquemao tour, you’ll have a big Colombian lunch after trying local snacks and exotic fruits, while learning a lot about the history of the city, hence the reason the tour starts in historic downtown.
+Like the Paloquemao tour, you'll have a big Colombian lunch after trying local snacks and exotic fruits while learning a lot about the city's history, hence the reason the tour starts in historic downtown.

 For those who like sweets, go for the Chapinero/La Macarena tour, which ends with traditional local desserts, but not before enjoying one of the city's best restaurants and a traditional breakfast among the five-stop, four-hour tour.

 Each tour ranges from 150,000 pesos to 180,000 pesos (about $60 to $70), food included, although prices can fluctuate outside those ranges if there are special requests, as the Bogotá Foodie is willing to tailor his tours to his client's preferences.